-Melbourne child custody lawyer handling cases where a parent wishes to move out of state
+Melbourne child custody lawyers handling cases where a parent wishes to move out of state

 Florida is a state where Judges often require the parents to share custody of children.
 When a parent wishes to move out of state with a child then it is considered a change of custody.
 In order to receive the change the parent who is moving away must show facts establishing that the request is being made in good faith.
 These facts may include a better job offer or other economic opportunity.
 The relocating parent must also show that the move is in the child’s best interest.
 When determining whether the parent’s reason for moving is warranted the Court will consider factors such as the reason for the move, whether there can be an adequate visitation schedule, and whether the move is simply an effort to reduce the other parent’s visitation.
 It is crucial that one show the Court that the request to move is being made in good faith.

 When determining what is in the child’s best interest the Court will consider factors such as the level of conflict between the parents, the relationship each parent has with the child, whether the child has siblings which will be left behind, as well as other considerations.
 If the moving parent is able to show that there is a good faith reason for the move, and that relocating is in the child’s best interest, then the relocation will often be allowed.

 The first step in requesting a relocation is to file a Supplemental Petition for Modification of Custody with a request to relocate.
 If the move must be made immediately, for situations such as starting a new job, then the Court may grant a parent permission to relocate on a temporary basis pending a permanent decision.
 Discovery, the process by which information is gained from the other side, can be used to build a case for or against relocation.
 The case will conclude in a bench trial after which the Judge will issue a decision.